Chola dynasty: Chola territory

 According to Tamil tradition, the Chola country comprised the region that includes the modern-day Tiruchirapalli District, Tiruvarur District, Nagapattinam District, Ariyalur District, Perambalur district, Pudukkottai district, Thanjavur District in Tamil Nadu and Karaikal District.
 The river Kaveri and its tributaries dominate this landscape of generally flat country that gradually slopes towards the sea, unbroken by major hills or valleys.
 The river, which is also known as the Ponni (Golden) river, had a special place in the culture of Cholas.
 The annual floods in the Kaveri marked an occasion for celebration, known as Adiperukku, in which the whole nation took part.

 Kaveripoompattinam on the coast near the Kaveri delta was a major port town.
 Ptolemy knew of this, which he called Khaberis, and the other port town of Nagappattinam as the most important centres of Cholas.
 These two towns became hubs of trade and commerce and attracted many religious faiths, including Buddhism.
 Roman ships found their way into these ports.
 Roman coins dating from the early centuries of the common era have been found near the Kaveri delta.

 The other major towns were Thanjavur, Uraiyur and Kudanthai, now known as Kumbakonam.
 After Rajendra Chola moved his capital to Gangaikonda Cholapuram, Thanjavur lost its importance.

-Government

-In the age of the Cholas, the whole of South India was for the first time brought under a single government.